Reshift-Security/npm_plugin/README.md

 npm link reshift-plugin-npm # link-install the package
 ```
 ##### Debugging
 Create a VSCode NodeJS run configuration similar to the one below.
-You may need to update the values for 'token', 'endpoint', and 'inDir' (where your javascript source code is).
+You may need to update the values for 'token', 'endpoint', and 'projectDir' (where your javascript source code is).
 ```
 {
     "version": "0.2.0",